 A healthy diet plays an important part in fall prevention.
 By consuming a balanced diet rich in essential nutrients, you can maintain your health and improve muscle strength and balance.

 If you’re trying to change your eating habits and find it difficult to understand what a healthy diet is comprised of these days, it’s could be a good idea to consult a professional dietitian.
 A professional dietitians can work with you directly to tailor healthy choices for your body and your lifestyle.

 The dietitian will consider your medical history, day-to-day activities and personal goals, and create a healthy diet plan to align with your expectations.
 They can also help create an effective meal plan that is suited to your skills and budget.

 A vitamin deficiency can dramatically increase your risk of falling as you get older, but supplementing daily vitamins into your diet can help to restore optimal levels.

-For example, Vitamin D is important for bone health and structure, and can be taken to prevent the onset of osteoporosis.
+For example, Vitamin D is important for bone health and structure, and can prevent the onset of osteoporosis.
 Vitamin B12 can also support better balance and an improved gait, while regular supplementation with extra calcium will strengthen your bones and protect them from decline.

 At the same time, older adults in Australia will want to be careful with melatonin.
 Clinical studies have shown that melatonin supplements may impair the balance of seniors for a considerable amount of time after they have consumed the supplements, sometimes for as long as 48 hours after the initial dosage.